Jubilee! Circle is a circle of spiritual seekers offering inspiration,

 Jubilee!
 Circle is a progressive, inclusive community, influenced by Creation Spirituality, ecumenical, feminist, and traditional Christian theologies.
+We are affiliated with the Jubilee!
+Community in Asheville, N.C.

 We respect and value each person's spiritual path.
 Whether you come from a church background, a religious background other than Christianity, or no religious background at all, you are welcome here.
+Join us!

 Meeting days: Sunday